KevinJump/uSync-Legacy/readme.md

 uSync.Snapshots
 -
-Snapshots is a diffrent approach to saving the umbraco settings. the standard uSync saves all changes as they are made into the standard uSync folder.
+Snapshots is a different approach to saving the umbraco settings.The standard uSync saves all changes as they are made into the standard uSync folder.

 Snapshots allows you to capture a series of changes into a single snapshot, which can then be moved around